dev-onejun/CSE-5334/papers/review.md

 **Definition of keywords in IR Systems**

 In order to address each language in IR, the common definition of terminologies is required.
 A *word* is a basic unit of language which the unit is separated by whitespace or punctuation in a text.
-A *term* is a meaningful unit indexed and used in an IR system.
-The difference from *word* is that *term* is the basic units of meaning used to match documents with queries in the system. *Term* is often called as normalized *word*.
+A *term* is a meaningful unit, indexed and used in an IR system.
+The difference from *word* is that *term* is the basic units of meaning used to match documents with queries in the system.
+Additionally, *Term* is often called as normalized *word*.
 A *token* is a unit of text extracted from a document during the tokenization process.
 Tokenization is the proceess of breaking text into individual pieces which has multiple options to conduct the process.
 A *type* refers to the distinct class of tokens in a text.
 For instance, in the sentence "A dog sat on the mat with another dog", the tokens are ['A', 'dog', 'sat', 'on', 'the', 'mat', 'with', 'another', 'dog'], but the types are ['A', 'dog', 'sat', 'on', the', 'mat', 'with', 'another'], where 'dog' are repeated but only counted once as type.
-Additionally, *type* and *term* are same as in most cases.
+Due to their similarity, *type* and *term* are referred same as in most cases.

 In summary, **1)** *word* is a string in a text, **2)** *token* is derived from *word* after tokenization processes which have their own pros and cons, **3)** *type* and *term* are referred to a list grouped the *token*s through the process of normalization under rules such as spelling or morphology.
 Hence, *Normalization* and *tokenization* are entailed.